Woodland station

 Woodland station is a light rail stop on the MBTA Green Line D branch, located off Washington Street (MA-16) between the Newton Lower Falls and Auburndale villages of Newton, Massachusetts, United States.
 It serves as access to the Newton-Wellesley Hospital, as well as a park and ride station for nearby Route 128.

 Woodland station was originally opened in 1886 by the Boston and Albany Railroad.
 The line closed in 1958 for conversion to light rail, and a new Woodland station slightly to the east in 1959.
-In 2006, the station was rebuilt for handicapped accessibility and a parking garage built as part of an adjacent transit-oriented development.
+In 2006, the station was rebuilt for accessibility and a parking garage built as part of an adjacent transit-oriented development.

 History

-Richardson station
+Commuter station

 The Boston and Worcester Railroad opened a 1.4 mile branch from Brookline Junction to Brookline on April 10, 1848.
 The Charles River Branch Railroad extended the Brookline branch to Newton Upper Falls in November 1852 and to Needham in June 1853.
 The Boston and Albany Railroad bought back the line, then part of the New York and New England Railroad, in February 1883.
 It was double-tracked and extended to the B&A main at Riverside; "Newton Circuit" service via the Highland branch and the main line began on May 16, 1886.

 The B&A commissioned buildings from H.H.
 Richardson for three new stops at Boylston Street, Beacon Street, and Washington Street (later called Woodland) in October 1884.
 The three stations were built in largely unoccupied areas of Newton, and the attractive architecture was intended to bring in new residents who would become paying customers of the railroad.
 By this time, Richardson was in failing health; his successors Shepley, Rutan and Coolidge may have done most of the design work.
-Construction by the Norcross Brothers firm began in June 1886—two months after Richardson's death—and finished that September.
+Construction by the Norcross Brothers firm began in June 1886 – two months after Richardson's death –and finished that September.
 Similar to the other stations on the line, it was built in the heavy stone Richardsonian Romanesque style with a dominant roofline.
 The corners facing the tracks were cut back to serve as porches.